isaureCdB/ProtNAff/README.md

 The main idea of ProtNAff is to provide a highly versatile pipeline to cover as many usages as possible.
 This is intended to be a dynamic collaborative work:

-_ If you need a specific feature that you can't find or don't know how to add to the current pipeline, please contact us, and we will do our best to include it.
+_ If you need a specific feature that you can't find or don't know how to add in the current pipeline, please contact us, and we will do our best to include it.

 _ If you added some feature that you think can be useful to others, please fill free to propose a pull request.